mariuzka/mesarcade/README.md

 Line plots that plot (multiple) values as a function of the simulated time steps.

-- `ModelHistoryPlot`: Plots model attributes and data that is collected using `mesa.DataCollector` as a function of the simulated time steps.
+- `ModelHistoryPlot`: Plots model attributes or data that is collected using the model's datacollector as a function of the simulated time steps.

-- (`AgentHistoryPlot`: On the ToDo-List.)
+- `AgentHistoryPlot`: On the ToDo-List.

 **Example**